jgilbert20/Libre_PTC/README.md

 # LibrePTC

+**Current status**: It works on the SAMD11 architecture, but still cleaning things up to make it a "proper" API.

+# Introduction
 Ever wanted to add intuitive capacitive touch user interfaces to your hobby-grade Arduino project but frustrated by the lack of available libraries?

 LibrePTC is an Arduino-IDE compatible code library that provides first-ever open-source access to Atmel's latest-generation "Peripheral Touch Controller" (PTC).
 The PTC is a hardware-based capacitive sensor that can detect proximity of your fingers to special "pads" or areas of your circuit board.
 This lets you implement things like buttons, wheels and sliders without any actual moveable hardware or external components.